 Evidence should be provided in line with the 5 key indicators for improvement.
 This should be harmonious with your anticipated impact of your PE and sports premium.
-Because the pre-determined desired impact is known, the data to be collected as evidence over the year is also known.
-As a result this data can be collected and to be available when required.
-Setting goals and desired impact will help to evidence the impact of PE premium and make the reporting process easier.
+The pre-determined desired impact is known.
+Also, the data to be collected as evidence over the year is known.
+As a result, this data can be collected and to be available when required.
+Moreover, setting goals and desired impact will help to evidence the impact of sports premium and make the reporting process easier.

 As previously mentioned your school website can help provide a richer picture of your evidence through additional content.
-Photographs and stories covering the active and confident sporting activities your school is providing.
+Therefore, use photographs and stories to cover the active and confident sporting activities your school provides.

-We know evidencing the impact of sports premium is important.
-OFSTED assess primary PE and sport premium usage.
+Evidencing the impact of sports premium is important because Ofsted assess primary PE and sport premium usage.
 With school leaders responsible to ensure effective use.
-However without evidencing the impact, it will be impossible to determine the effectiveness.
-So make the most of the opportunities available to share content and evidence impact.
+However, without evidencing the impact, it will be impossible to determine the effectiveness.
+Therefore, make the most of the opportunities available to share content and evidence impact.
 And then reap the additional benefits provided by sharing your content this way.